ppanko/intro-to-hpc/README.md

 ## Resources

 Verified users are invited to try running an example job called "testJob".
-The [testJob-basic](https://github.com/ppanko/intro-to-hpc/tree/master/testJob-basic) directory contains all of the relevant files needed to run "testJob" as well as a [walkthrough with examples](https://github.com/ppanko/intro-to-hpc/blob/master/testJob-basic/README.md).
+The [testJob-basic](https://github.com/ppanko/intro-to-hpc/tree/master/testJob-basic) directory contains all of the relevant files needed to run a simple example HPC job as well as a [walkthrough with examples](https://github.com/ppanko/intro-to-hpc/blob/master/testJob-basic/README.md).
 Here is the outline of the contents of [testJob-basic](https://github.com/ppanko/intro-to-hpc/tree/master/testJob-basic):

 * [testJob-basic directory](https://github.com/ppanko/intro-to-hpc/tree/master/testJob-basic) - a directory showing a simple example R job, contains:
     * [run_testJob.sh](https://github.com/ppanko/intro-to-hpc/blob/master/testJob-basic/02_testJob-parallel.R) - a shell script used to submit the "02" script to Quanah's job scheduler.